ptolmachev/Hopfield_Nets/README.md

 # Hopfield_Nets
-This is the implementation of continuous Hopfield network
+This is the implementation of Hopfield network